pavel-2020/devextreme-documentation/concepts/05 Widgets/TreeView/00 Overview.md

-The **TreeView** widget is a tree-like representation of textual data.
+The **TreeView** UI component is a tree-like representation of textual data.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/TreeView/HierarchicalDataStructure/"